 Note, that an IRB approval of a research project does not assure that the project will go forward.
 IRB approval only states that a project meets federal regulations for research conducted on human subjects and can be undertaken in accordance with those regulations.
-However, other institutional officials may determine that an IRB-Approved project cannot be conducted (institutional concerns regarding facilities, resources, mission-orientation, etc.).
+However, other institutional officials, such as Institutional or Departmental leadership, may determine that an IRB-Approved project cannot be conducted (institutional concerns regarding facilities, resources, mission-orientation, etc.).
 In these situations, an IRB determination of "Approval" can be over-ridden or reversed by another party.